codestella/putting-nerf-on-a-diet/README.md

 You can check detail information on the author's paper.
 Also, you can check the CLIP based semantic loss structure on the following image.
 <p align="center"><img width="600" alt="스크린샷 2021-07-04 오후 4 11 51" src="https://user-images.githubusercontent.com/77657524/126386709-a4ce7ff8-2a68-442f-b4ed-26971fb90e51.png"></p>

 Our code used JAX/FLAX framework for implementation.
-So that it can achieve much speed up than other NeRF code.
-Moreover, we implemented multiple GPU distribution ray code. it helps much smaller training time.
+So that it can achieve much speed up than other NeRF codes.
 At last, our code used hugging face, transformer,  CLIP model library.

 ## 🤟 How to use
 ```